KatrinaRosenberger/EasieRR/README.md

 Citing EasieRR

-If you use EasieRR in publications or elsewhere, please acknowledge the authors’ work and cite the software as follows: DOI:
+If you use EasieRR in publications or elsewhere, please acknowledge the authors’ work and cite the software as follows: Rasmussen, Jeppe; Rosenberger, Katrina; Langbein, Jan (2019): EasieRR Installer_V33. figshare.
+Software. https://doi.org/10.6084/m9.figshare.9804578.
-The full publication is available here:….and should be cited as: …..
-DOI:
+The full publication has been submitted in November 2019 and will be made available soon.

 Licence

-Distributed with a X license:
+Distributed with GNU General Public License V3.
-Copyright (C) …..
+Copyright (C) 2019, Jeppe Have Rasmussen.